opentelekomcloud-infra/zuul/doc/source/drivers/azure.rst

             The flavor may not be updated by flavor-defaults but may be explicitly overidden by redefining it in a new 'flavor' entry.

+      .. attr:: generate-password
+         :type: bool

+         If booting a Windows image, an administrative password is required.
+If the password is not actually used (e.g., the image has key-based authentication enabled), a random password can be provided by enabling this option.
+The password is not stored anywhere and is not retrievable.

+      .. attr:: public-ipv4
+         :type: bool

+         Whether a public IPv4 address should be attached to nodes.

+      .. attr:: public-ipv6
+         :type: bool

+         Whether a public IPv6 address should be attached to nodes.

+      .. attr:: userdata
+         :type: str

+         A string of userdata for a node.
+Systems such as "cloud-init" may use this to configure the node on boot.

+      .. attr:: volume-size
+         :type: int

+         The size of the operating system disk, in GiB.

    .. attr:: flavors
       :type: dict